-A different class period is set aside every Tuesday morning for a general assembly, at which all cadets and officers are required to be present.
+Tuesday Morning Assembly A different class period is set aside every Tuesday morning for a general assembly, at which all cadets and officers are required to be present.
 These assemblies are usually conducted by the cadets themselves.
 They hold debates, declamatory and oratorical contests, or entertain with songs and vaudeville amusements.
-The school offers prizes on these occasions as encouragement to the
+The school offers prizes on these occasions as encouragement to the cadets to appear before an audience.

-The Bronco is the school annual.
-It is edited and managed Bronco by the cadets, the active work being done by a board of editors selected from the members of the first class.
-The book contains photographs, drawings, and brief sketches depicting cadet life.
+Bronco The Bronco is the school annual.
+It is edited and managed by the cadets, the active work being done by a board of editors selected from the members of the first class.
+The book contains photographs, drawing, and brief sketches depicting cadet life.
 It constitutes a record of the current year.
 All the work is done by the cadets, assisted only by suggestions and criticism from faculty advisers.